The Bob Cummings Show: Overview

 The series stars Cummings as dashing Hollywood photographer, Air Force reserve officer, and ladies' man, Bob Collins.
 The character's interest in aviation and photography mirrored Cummings' own, with his character's name the same as the role he played in the 1945 film You Came Along.
 The series also stars Rosemary DeCamp as his sister Margaret MacDonald.
 In some episodes, Cummings also doubled as Bob and Margaret's grandfather, Josh Collins of Joplin, Missouri.

 The Bob Cummings Show was important in the development of several careers including series creator, producer, and head writer Paul Henning.
 Henning, who a decade earlier was a major force in the character development and writing of The Burns and Allen television and radio shows, was a co-producer with George Burns of the Cummings show.
 He later produced such major 1960s hits as The Beverly Hillbillies, Petticoat Junction, and Green Acres.
 Regulars in the show included Ann B. Davis, who twice won Emmy Awards for playing Bob Collins' assistant Schultzy.
-Henning apparently remembered cast members Nancy Kulp and Joi Lansing favorably, giving both of them roles several years later on The Beverly Hillbillies, Kulp as Miss Hathaway (secretary to banker Milburn Drysdale — a character similar to Pamela Livingstone, the one she played on Cummings' show) – and Lansing as Gladys Flatt, wife of Lester Flatt.
-A decade after The Bob Cummings Show left the air, Davis went on to play the housekeeper Alice in The Brady Bunch.
+Henning apparently remembered cast members Nancy Kulp and Joi Lansing favorably, giving both of them roles several years later on The Beverly Hillbillies, Kulp as Miss Hathaway (secretary to banker Milburn Drysdale—a character similar to Pamela Livingstone, the one she played on Cummings' show), and Lansing as Gladys Flatt, wife of Lester Flatt.
+A decade after The Bob Cummings Show left the air, Davis went on to play the housekeeper Alice Nelson in The Brady Bunch.
 In the 1995 film The Brady Bunch Movie, which featured another actress playing Alice, Davis reprised the role of Schultzy for a cameo that suggests the character went on to become a truck driver.

 Olive Sturgess appeared in 12 episodes as Carol Henning, girlfriend to Bob's nephew, Chuck.
 Versatile character actress Kathleen Freeman appeared in six episodes as Bertha Krause.
 Perhaps the biggest career boost was received by young Dwayne Hickman, a student at Loyola University in Los Angeles, who appeared as the nephew and became a favorite with young female viewers.
 During the last season of The Bob Cummings Show, he was cast as the lead in CBS's The Many Loves of Dobie Gillis.

 This program represented the height of Cummings' television career.
 Although he later starred in two other early-'60s series, The New Bob Cummings Show and My Living Doll, and made guest appearances on several other TV series, he never again achieved that level of success on television.